teewhydope/ContactsComposeMultiplatform/README.md

 # ContactsComposeMultiplatform

 This project is inspired by [@EranBoudjnah ](https://github.com/EranBoudjnah)'s book, [Clean Architecture for Android](https://amzn.to/43cUuhb) and readaptation of [ContactsComposeMultiplatform](https://github.com/philipplackner/ContactsComposeMultiplatform) by [philipplackner](https://github.com/philipplackner).
-It is a Kotlin Multi platform project written entirely (maybe 99.8%) in Kotlin.
+It is a Kotlin Multi platform project written almost entirely in Kotlin.

 It demonstrates the key principles presented in the book and how they apply to a real life project.
 I will endeavour to keep this project up to date and use it to demonstrate the strengths of the